-SSEN Transmission are proposing similar substations and OHL developments across Argyll that will likely run in parallel with the Project's construction period.
-SSEN Transmission's other substation project at Crarae (to the north west of Minard) will use the same transportation route along the A83 during construction and will pass the An Suidhe substation access point.
-As such, it is scoped into the cumulative assessment.
+SSEN Transmission are proposing similar substation and OHL developments across Argyll that will likely run in parallel with the Project's construction period.
+SSEN Transmission's An Suidhe substation project (located south of Inveraray) will use the same transportation route along the A83 during construction.
+An Suidhe has been considered as part of the cumulative scenario below.
+Cumulative impacts between An Suidhe and Crarae Projects will be limited to the section of the A83 north east of An Suidhe as vehicles supporting the An Suidhe project will turn off the A83 at this point to access site.

 Similar to the Project, each of the maximum vehicle movements for cumulative developments will occur during months 7 to 9 of the construction schedules.
-During these months, An Suidhe and the Project will require a total of 560 HGVs and 1,760 cars/LGVs per month to service construction.
+During these months, An Suidhe and the Project will require a total of 5605 HGVs and 1,7606 cars/LGVs per month to service construction.
 This accumulates to 26 HGVs per day (assuming a 22 day month) and 68 LGVs per day (assuming a 26-day month).
 During months 7 to 9 of the construction schedule, cumulative worst case traffic movements therefore represent a 19% increase in HGVs, 5.3% increase in cars/LGVs and a 6.6% increase in total vehicles.
 All other months of the construction programme will experience an increased but significantly reduced level of additional traffic compared with months 7 - 9.

 Other Projects that may be constructed in parallel with the substation include Earraghail and Tangy IV wind farms.
-The Environmental Statement for Tangy IV indicates that most construction traffic will be experienced in the south of the Mull of Kintyre .
+The Environmental Statement for Tangy IV indicates that most construction traffic will be experienced in the south of the Mull of Kintyre7.
 Cumulative effects are unlikely.
-For Earraghail a maximum of 93 HGVs per day is predicted on the A83 south of Inveraray .
+For Earraghail a maximum of 93 HGVs per day is predicted on the A83 south of Inveraray8.
 In the unlikely scenario that this maximum was to coincide with peak HGV movements for the An Suidhe and Crarae substations there would be an additional 119 HGVs on the A83 representing a worst case increase of 86%.
 This would result in a high magnitude cumulative impact on these medium sensitivity receptors resulting in a major impact, which may be reduced to minor with the proposed mitigation.